Greece to present reforms for legislation to lenders

 The reform list is not expected to offer major new concessions beyond those already discussed with EU and IMF lenders, but Athens is hoping it will speed up slow-moving talks and allow for at least an initial deal to ease its cash crunch.

-The reforms will first be discussed at a meeting of euro zone finance ministry officials at 1330 London time on Wednesday.
+The reforms will first be discussed at a meeting of euro zone finance ministry officials at 1230 GMT on Wednesday.
 They will then be assessed at a broader meeting of technical-level teams from Greece and the lenders in Brussels on Thursday, Greek government officials said.

-Despite the scepticism of lenders, Greece's government is hoping an "interim" deal can be struck before a May 12 payment of 750 million euros (£537.3 million) to the IMF that Greek officials have suggested could be difficult to pull off without more aid.
+Despite the skepticism of lenders, Greece's government is hoping an "interim" deal can be struck before a May 12 payment of 750 million euros to the IMF that Greek officials have suggested could be difficult to pull off without more aid.

 The lenders have said a partial disbursement of a pending aid tranche is not possible until Greece has presented a full list of reforms but the government is hoping an initial deal will prompt the European Central Bank to loosen restrictions that prevent Greek banks from buying more Treasury bills.